-On or before an employee's first day of employment, the employer must have the employee complete an Employee's Withholding Certificate, IRS Form W-4.
-In addition to IRS Form W-4, an employee may elect to complete a Colorado Employee Withholding Certificate (DR 0004).
-Information provided on the IRS Form W-4 or Colorado form DR 0004 is required to calculate the required amount of withholding in accordance with the instructions provided in the Colorado Withholding Worksheet for Employers (DR 1098).
-Forms instructions available are online at Tax.Colorado.gov/withholding-forms.
+On or before an employee's first day of employment with an employer, the employer must have the employee complete an Employee's Withholding Certificate, IRS Form W-4.
+Information provided on the certificate is required to calculate the required amount of withholding in accordance with the instructions provided in Colorado Income Tax Withholding Calculation for Employers (DR 1098).

-An employer must file promptly with the Department a copy of an employee's IRS Form W-4 if all of the following conditions are met:

-- The employee is expected to earn more than \$200 per week. - The employee claims exemption from withholding on their IRS Form W-4. - The employee does not submit a completed Colorado form DR 0004 to the employer.

-Along with the copy of IRS Form W-4, the employer must submit a cover letter listing the employer's name, address, federal employer identification number (FEIN), and the number of forms submitted, if the employer is submitting forms for multiple employees with the letter.
+An employer must file promptly with the Department a copy of any withholding certificate prepared by any employee who is expected to earn more than \$200 per week and who claims exemption from withholding.
+Along with the withholding certificate(s), the employer must submit a cover letter listing the employer's name, address, federal employer identification number (FEIN), and the number of withholding certificates submitted.
 Employers must submit the required certificates and cover letter to:

-Colorado Department of Revenue Discovery Section PO Box 17087 Denver, CO 80217-0087
+Colorado Department of Revenue Discovery Section Room 634 PO Box 17087 Denver, CO 80217-0087

-Following a review of the forms and information submitted to the Department, the Department will advise the employer of any necessary adjustment to the employee's withholding certificate.
+Following a review of the certificate(s), the Department will advise the employer of any necessary adjustment to the employee's withholding certificate.